Enrique1987/Enrique1987/README.md

 ---

-I m computer engineer currently working as a **Data Solution Architect**.
+I m computer engineer currently working as a **Data Engineer & Solution Architect**.
 Since 2011 I am involved in data related projects, occupying different positions, mainly as Data Engineer and ML Engineer, currently my focus is on data architectures.

 Three of my favorite things are: `Data`, `Python` and `Machine Learning`.